kazurayam/GitConflictsOfLastRunInTsPrevented/README.md

 1. Here we assume your team has a Git repository for your Katalon project on a remote server.
 Your team mates are sharing the `master` branch in it.
 The project has test suite named `Test Suites/TS1`, and you find a file `<projectDir>/Test Suites/TS1.ts` in the Working Directory.
 Current `TS1.ts` file contains a line: `<lastRun>2018-12-02T10:22:40</lastRun>`.
 On your machine, your remote-tracking branch `origin/master` and your local branch `master` have `Test Suites/TS1.ts` file with the same timestamp.
 2. Your team mate Alice pushed `<lastRun>2018-12-04T14:12:26</lastRun>` into the remote Git repository.
-3. Unfortunately, you forgot to *fetch* the change in the remote repository.
+3. Unfortunately, you forgot to *fetch* the change made in the remote repository.
-4. You started Katalon Studio to open the project.
+4. You started Katalon Studio and opened the project.
 You executed `Test Suites/TS1`.
 Effectively `TS1.ts` file in the Working Directory was updated with new timestamp `2018-12-04T14:26:55`.
 5. You executed `$ git add .` successfully.
 6. You executed `$ git commit -m "update"` successfully.
 Your local branch `master` branch was updated with new timestamp `2018-12-04T14:26:55`.
 7. Then you do `$ git push`.
 You will encounter a error saying as follows:.